 Pen to paper; fingers to keyboard.
 I have started this sentence over about 10 times.
 The thoughts are there, the words just are not coming to me.
 You may have noticed that I have been away from Chez Us for awhile.
 No, we have not stopped eating.
 Life just kind of grabbed a hold of us or me, and I needed some time to regroup.
-I think we (I) are back and to kick it off I am inviting to join me with this big bowl of roasted tomato soup.
+I think we are back and to kick it off I am inviting to join me while enjoying this big bowl of roasted tomato soup.

 Roasted Tomato Soup

-olive oil to drizzle
+3 tablespoon olive oil

 kosher salt, to taste

 Line an ovenproof baking dish or baking sheet with parchment paper.
 I prefer a deep frying pan and it will catch all the juices.

 If using canned tomatoes: Drain the tomatoes, reserving liquid.

 If using fresh tomatoes: Cut larger ones in half.
 Sometimes I toss in leftover cherry ones too.

 Place the tomatoes onto the parchment paper and drizzle 2 tablespoons of olive oil and a sprinkle of salt and pepper over the top.

 Place into the preheated oven and cook until very fragrant and lightly caramelized.
 This step will take 35 – 45 minutes depending on how hot your oven runs.